chinapedia/wikipedia.abstract.en/Page/Oath_of_office.md

 Switzerland

-Kopp_Vereidigung.JPG's oath of office after her election at the Swiss Federal Council in 1984.]]
+'s oath of office after her election at the Swiss Federal Council in 1984.]]

 In Switzerland, according to the Federal Act on the Federal Assembly, people elected at the Swiss Federal Assembly or elected by it (such as the Swiss Federal Council) have to take an oath in front of the assembly.[42]